vickykimani/number-plate-recognition-system/README.md

 # number-plate-recognition-system
-an automatic number plate detection and recognition system (python)
+an automatic number plate detection and recognition system.